Panama

 BOCAS DEL TORO — CARIBBEAN BASE

 A margarita.
-A good glass of wine shared as the light softens.
+A good glass shared as the light softens.
+Bocas has a thousand things beyond the fishing.
+Steff knows all of them.

 PACIFIC COAST